Cocos (Keeling) Islands: Transfer to Australia

 Extensive preparations were undertaken by the government of Australia to prepare the Cocos Malays to vote in their referendum of self-determination.
 Discussions began in 1982, with an aim of holding the referendum, under United Nations supervision, in mid-1983.
 Under guidelines developed by the UN Decolonization Committee, residents were to be offered three choices: full independence, free association, or integration with Australia.
 The last option was preferred by both the islanders and the Australian government.
 A change in government in Canberra following the March 1983 Australian elections delayed the vote by one year.
 While the Home Island Council stated a preference for a traditional communal consensus "vote", the UN insisted on a secret ballot.
 The referendum was held on 6 April 1984, with all 261 eligible islanders participating, including the Clunies-Ross family: 229 voted for integration, 21 for Free Association, nine for independence, and two failed to indicate a preference.
 In the first decade of the 21st century, a series of disputes have occurred between the Muslim and the non-Muslim population of the islands.

-The airstrip on West Island has an airstrip that is more than 2 km long and is designed to accommodate Boeing 737 passenger flights and smaller military planes.
+West Island has an airstrip that is more than 2 km long and is designed to accommodate Boeing 737 passenger flights and smaller military planes.
 In 2023, the Australian parliament approved plans to extend the airstrip by 150 metres so that it could take Boeing P-8 Poseidon aircraft capable of low-level anti-submarine warfare operations and high-tech military surveillance.
 Construction was scheduled to start in 2024 and be completed by 2026.
 Prior to the upgrade, the United States had been using the airstrip for several decades as a stopover point between Diego Garcia and Guam, and as a partial alternative to the Paya Lebar Air Base.

 Indigenous status

-Descendants of the Cocos Malays brought to the islands from the Malay Peninsula, the Indonesian archipelago, Southern Africa and New Guinea by Hare and by Clunies-Ross as indentured workers, slaves or convicts are as of 2019 seeking recognition from the Australian government to be acknowledged as Indigenous Australians.
+Descendants of the Cocos Malays brought to the islands from the Malay Peninsula, the Indonesian archipelago, Southern Africa and New Guinea by Hare and by Clunies-Ross as indentured workers, slaves or convicts are as of 2019 seeking recognition from the Australian government to be acknowledged as Indigenous Australians despite neither being indigenous to the island, nor ethnically Aboriginal.